A radiographer examining a mammogram image.

 .
 Studies suggest that risk stratification is likely to be cost-effective and acceptable to the public.
 However, public engagement would be required to address concerns around high risk scores and any reduction in screening frequency for people classified as low risk.

 My Personalised Breast Screening (MyPeBS) is an ongoing randomised trial of risk stratified breast screening across six countries, including the UK.
-The results are expected to provide evidence for whether risk stratified screening is an effective and feasible method to improve the detection of breast cancer.
-The study is due to complete in 2027.
+The study is due to complete in 2027 and may show whether risk stratified screening would be effective and feasible.

-Further research may support NHS adoption of risk stratification.
-Gaps include how to structure a risk stratified programme, the best tools to use for risk assessment and the impact of a programme on health inequalities.
+The structure of a risk stratified programme, the best tools for risk assessment and the impact on inequalities need to be understood.

 Proactive identification of women at a high risk of developing breast cancer

-Training and resource to support primary care professionals is important to support their role in breast cancer risk assessment
+Training and resource to support primary care offering breast cancer risk assessment is vital

 Evidence for supplementary screening based on breast density

 Breasts are made up of fatty and ‘dense’ tissue.
-People with more dense tissue have an increased risk of developing breast cancer and having cancer missed during routine screening, as the dense tissue can mask tumours.
-Younger women (under 49) and those with a lower Body Mass Index (less than 25kg/m2) are more likely to have dense breasts.
+People with more dense tissue have a higher risk of developing breast cancer.
+The cancer may also be missed during routine screening as the dense tissue can mask tumours.
+Younger women and those with a lower Body Mass Index are more likely to have dense breasts.

 Supplementary screening, using an alternative technique to mammography, may support earlier cancer diagnosis in women with dense breasts